nllarson/ojug-groovy-intro/README.md

 The solutions folder contains working copies of all the workshops and groovy classes if you become stuck.

+# Credits
-# [Spectacle](http://formidable.com/open-source/spectacle/) - A ReactJS Presentation Library from @formidablelabs
+- [Spectacle](http://formidable.com/open-source/spectacle/) - A ReactJS Presentation Library from @formidablelabs